 We’re not referring to the missed payment, but instead the payment terms.
 If the client wants 30 days to pay and you want to give them 15, settle somewhere in-between.
-This makes the client feel like they’re part of the process, and once you settle on terms, it becomes crystal clear that both sides agreed to payment terms.
-When the client does not hold to them, you can reference your negotiations.
+This makes the client feel like they’re part of the process, and once you settle on terms, it becomes crystal clear that both sides agreed to the payment terms.
+When the client does not hold to them, you can reference your negotiations and subsequent documents.

 The best way to get paid quickly is to invoice the customer on the spot with an option to collect payment via cash, check, or credit card with mobile payments.
-Mobile invoicing solutions like FieldPulse allow you to quickly generate a detailed, itemized invoice and send the invoice PDF to the customer immediately.
-It’s much easier to get paid in person rather than waiting for payment to come in from email or phone follow-ups.
+Mobile invoicing software solutions like FieldPulse allow you to quickly generate a detailed, itemized invoice and send the invoice PDF to the customer immediately.
+It’s much easier to get paid in-person rather than waiting for the payment to come in from email or phone follow-ups.

 Do away with manual paper invoices and automate your invoicing for recurring jobs.
 If you establish a routine with your invoices (always sent on the 1st of the month for example), you tend to get more consistent payments.
 Businesses find it easier to plan their own finances when they know exactly when the next invoice is going to arrive and be due.